Lemon Juice And Acne: A Deadly Topical Treatment Which Burns And Irritates Human Skin

 There’s no point in using lemon juice at all.
 Some great topical treatments are raw honey, tea tree oil, witch hazel, green tea, grapeseed oil, and a variety of others.

-Finally, never forget that diet and lifestyle are the real keys to unlocking the door of permanent clear skin.
-Topical treatments are the solution to going down on your acne with all the force you can possibly muster.
+Finally, never forget that diet and lifestyle are the real keys to unlocking the door of permanently clear skin.
+Topical treatments are the next-level solution for going down on your acne with all the force you can possibly muster.

 NEXT: discover the root causes of acne and banish your pimples forever